 Nothing says fall like pumpkins, and these vegan pumpkin scones are the perfect snack or dessert when the weather has you thinking about crisp leaves, cozy fires, and sweater weather.
 These scones come out nice and moist, and they are spiced with ginger which leaves your kitchen with a wonderful aroma that smells of a heavenly, homey fall or winter.
 They're dense but not dry, and just as tasty as non-vegan scones.

 Fill your home with the aroma, then invite a friend over for a coffee date for a fall morning well spent!
-(She may not even realize they're vegan.)

 If you like vegan scones, you might also want to try these vegan chocolate chip scones or this recipe for vegan cranberry lemon scones.
-If you're a fan of all things pumpkin (all year round!), heck out this list of healthy pumpkin everything recipes, from risotto to pesto.
+If you're a fan of all things pumpkin (all year round!), check out this list of healthy pumpkin everything recipes, from risotto to pesto.

 - 1/2 cup sugar